Home

 In 2023, the practice module of the MSc Programme in Environment and Sustainable Development (ESD) at the Bartlett Development Planning Unit at UCL, under the leadership of Prof Adriana Allen and Dr Rita Lambert, formed a new alliance in Bogotá.
 Focusing on climate justice, the research aims to contribute to an understanding of the various ecological infrastructure systems of the city and their governance arrangements, and to formulate transformative strategies towards environmental justice.

-The collaborating partners include various environmental civil society groups (Somos Uno, School of Popular Environmental Education-Action Guaches and Guarichas for Bacatá, the Community Action Board of the Manantial Ecobarrio, Bogotá; community board of the historic centre of Bogotá and the Organisation Carpa de la Memoria; the community action board (JAC) in Santa Rita of Suba in Bogotá) and academic institutions like Universidad de Los Andes and la Pontifica Universidad Javeriana.
+The collaborating partners include various environmental civil society groups (Somos Uno, School of Popular Environmental Education-Action Guaches and Guarichas for Bacatá, the Community Action Board of the Manantial Ecobarrio, Bogotá; community board of the historic centre of Bogotá and the Organisation Carpa de la Memoria; the community action board (JAC) in Santa Rita of Suba in Bogotá) and academic institutions like Universidad de Los Andes, la Pontifica Universidad Javeriana, Fundación Erigaie and Universidad Nacional de Colombia.

 Search by: